micropython/micropython-lib/micropython/aiorepl/README.md

 REPL will be able to call the `demo()` function as well as get/set the `state` variable.

+To pass a specific object to be in scope for the REPL it is necessary to wrap it in a dictionary - ie. `aiorepl.task({"obj": obj })` which allows all the object attributes and methods to be accessed as `obj.attribute` or `obj.method()`.

 Instead of the regular `>>> ` prompt, the asyncio REPL will show `--> `.

 ```